Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 ## Prerequisites

-* All management rack PDUs are connected to facility power and facility power is ON.
+* All management rack PDUs are connected to facility power and facility power is on.
 * An authentication token is required to access the API gateway and to use the `sat` command.
 See the "SAT Authentication" section of the HPE Cray EX System Admin Toolkit (SAT) product stream documentation (`S-8031`) for instructions on how to acquire a SAT authentication token.